Kim Cattrall: 1970s–2000s

-In 1981, Cattrall played P.E. teacher Miss Honeywell in Porky's, followed three years later by a role in the original Police Academy.
+In 1981, Cattrall played PE teacher Miss Honeywell in Porky's, followed three years later by a role in Police Academy.
 In 1985, she starred in three films: Turk 182, City Limits and Hold-Up, the last with French star Jean-Paul Belmondo.
-In 1986, she played Kurt Russell's brainy flame in the action film Big Trouble in Little China.
+In 1986, she played Kurt Russell's love interest in the action film Big Trouble in Little China.
 In 1987, her lead role in the cult comedy film Mannequin proved a huge success with audiences.
 One of her best-known film roles is that of Lieutenant Valeris in Star Trek VI: The Undiscovered Country; Cattrall assisted in developing the character by designing her own hairstyle and even helped come up with the name.
 Aside from her film work, Cattrall is also a stage actress, with performances in Arthur Miller's A View from the Bridge and Anton Chekhov's Three Sisters and Wild Honey to her credit.
 In addition, she can be heard reading the poetry of Rupert Brooke on the CD Red Rose Music SACD Sampler Volume One.